PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 that you can use to create Grid definitions.

 {{% notice note %}}
-When creating Grid definition it is _recommended_ to use `PrestaShop\PrestaShop\Core\Grid\Definition\Factory\AbstractGridDefinitionFactory` as it allows you to define your structure, but takes care of definition creation.
+When creating a Grid definition it is _recommended_ to use `PrestaShop\PrestaShop\Core\Grid\Definition\Factory\AbstractGridDefinitionFactory` as it allows you to define your structure, but takes care of the definition creation.
 {{% /notice %}}

-To create new grid definition, we will use `AbstractGridDefinitionFactory`.
+To create a new grid definition, we will use `AbstractGridDefinitionFactory`.

 ```php
 namespace PrestaShop\PrestaShop\Core\Grid\Definition\Factory;